The conflict in the Middle East

 Palestine

-The Ministry of Foreign Affairs advises against all travel to Palestine.
+Furthermore, the Ministry of Foreign Affairs advises against non-essential travel to the rest of Palestine.

 Swedish citizens in Jerusalem and Palestine are advised to stay up to date through the Israeli Civil Defence website, local authorities, the Consulate General and Embassy in Tel Aviv's travel information and local media.